davidmrau/bem_score_pytorch/README.md

-# Answer Equivalence BEM Score
+# Answer Equivalence BEM Score in Pytorch

 ## Overview
 In the following you will find and example of running the Answer Equivalence BEM score using the **Huggingface Tokenizer** and **Pytorch**.